charm-13/petcafe/user_stories.md

 3. As a user, I want to be able to access my inventory to see how many fruits and how much gold I have. <br>
    *Exception*: The user is upset that they don't have enough gold, fruits, etc in their inventory. <br>
    Tell them ways they can increase each item.
-5. As an avid petcafe user, I want to earn gold by interacting with the pets.
+5. As an avid petcafe user, I want to earn gold by interacting with the pets.<br>
    *Exception*: The user tries to interact with a pet with a full happiness level.<br>
    Tell the user the pet is satisfied, and to come back later.<br>
 6. As someone who loves all kinds of pets, I want to be able to see a list of available pets to play with.
-7. As someone who enjoys fun and quick websites to explore after a long and stressful day, I want to be able to feel at ease while playing with cute virtual creatures.
+7. As someone who enjoys fun and quick websites to explore after a long and stressful day, I want to be able to feel at ease while playing with cute virtual creatures.<br>
-   *Exception*: The user becomes angry because this game is no longer relaxing for them.
+   *Exception*: The user becomes angry because this game is no longer relaxing for them.<br>
    Give the user the option to delete their account.
-9. As someone who aims to adopt as many pets as possible, I want to be able to see my affinity level with each pet so that I can plan my adoptions better.
+9. As someone who aims to adopt as many pets as possible, I want to be able to see my affinity level with each pet so that I can plan my adoptions better. <br>
    *Exception*: The user tries to play with a non-existent pet.<br>
    Tell the user that that pet does was adopted, please choose another pet.
 10. As a consistent petcafe gamer, I want to be able to adopt the pets that I love <3<br>